tarakkafa001/rorem/README.md

-Add https://youtu.be/rCggzXRRSRo to Speed Estimation Docs (#8577)
+Docs updates: Add Explorer to tab, YOLOv5 in Guides and Usage in Quickstart (#7438)